sankar-ganesh/brave-js/packages/inscriber/README.md

 ## Design

-- `@brave-js/inscriber` distinct javascript class
+- `Inscriber` a distinct javascript class

-## API
+## Inscriber Class

-The scope of the API works only within the current object / instance of the class
+- The scope of the API works only within the current object / instance of the class

+- Allows addition & deletion to property binding list

+- Property binding change event is delegated via the setters / getters

+- Allows deletion of computed property

+- Computed Property value is cached.
+The callback is never called unless the cache is reset

+- Last but not least, you can force enable / disable cache.
+Default is enable cache

 ### compute